oroinc/documentation/user/back-office/system/configuration/commerce/orders/global-previously-purchased.rst

 3. In the **Purchase History** section:

-   * *Enable Purchase History* --- Clear the **Use Default** chec kbox and select the **Enable Purchase History** check box to enable the Previously Purchased Products page.
+   * *Enable Purchase History* --- Clear the **Use Default** chec kbox and select the **Enable Purchase History** checkbox to enable the Previously Purchased Products page.
    * *Display Products Purchased Within (Days)* --- The period of 90 days is set by default.
-To change it, clear the **Use Default** check box and enter the number of days that the purchase history should cover.
+To change it, clear the **Use Default** checkbox and enter the number of days that the purchase history should cover.

 4. Click **Save Settings** on the top right of the page.